James Yoxall

 Sir James Henry Yoxall (15 July 1857 – 2 February 1925) was a British Liberal Party politician and trade unionist.
-He was the Member of Parliament (MP) for Nottingham West from 1895 to 1918.
+He was the member of parliament (MP) for Nottingham West from 1895 to 1918.
 He was General Secretary of the National Union of Teachers from 1892 to 1924.
 He was knighted in 1909.

 Background

 Yoxall was the eldest son of Henry Houghton Yoxall and Elizabeth Smallwood of Redditch.
 He was educated at the Wesleyan School, Redditch and Westminster Training College.
 In 1886, he married Elizabeth Coles.
 The couple had one son, Harry Yoxall, and two daughters.

 Professional career

 Yoxall qualified as a certificated teacher at Westminster Training College in 1878.
 He was President of the National Union of Teachers in 1891 before taking over as General Secretary.
-He served as Royal Commissioner on Secondary Education from 1894–95.
+He served as Royal Commissioner on Secondary Education from 1894 to 1895.
 He was also the Editor of The Schoolmaster from 1909 to 1924, and was a Member of the Committee on Modern Language Teaching from 1916 to 1918.
 He was awarded with an Honorary MA by the University of Cambridge in 1899 and an Honorary MA by Oxford in 1907.
 He was also an Officier d’Académie, France.